Why Do You Care?

 One person in a large crowd touches Jesus.
 The disciples insinuate, "What does it matter?
 Why do you care?"
 But one person matters to Jesus.
 He cares; he seeks out even one, and attends to her.
 Because Jesus doesn't distinguish between the powerful and the powerless; everyone who falls before him shall be called "daughter" or "son."
 O "how great is the love the Father has lavished on us, that we should be called children of God!"
 (1 John 3:1).
 And that is what we are!

-Danielle DuRant is director of research and writing at Ravi Zacharias International Ministries in Atlanta, Georgia.
+Danielle DuRant is Director of Research and Writing at RZIM in Atlanta, Georgia.